Skip to content

 A healthy gut is largely influenced by the health of the collection of microbes that live in our gut, known as the gut microbiome.
 The gut microbiome not only affects gut health locally but also has far-reaching effects around the body.
 It has been implicated in many common skin disorders such as eczema, psoriasis and acne2.
 To learn more about how probiotics can help with eczema, health professionals can read this article on the Probiotic Professionals site: Probiotics for Eczema.

 The gut can influence skin health through what is referred to as the gut-skin axis3.
 As 70% of our immune cells are found in the gut, our gut microbes can affect the function of immune cells.
 Ideally this results in an increase in the production of anti-inflammatory messengers (cytokines) and a reduction of the levels of pro-inflammatory cytokines.
-However, dysbiosis, an imbalance between friendly and more harmful bacteria in the gut, is frequently present in acne4 and can have negative effects on the immune responses.
-Visit the Glossary to learn about dysbiosis.
+However, dysbiosis, an imbalance between friendly and more harmful bacteria in the gut, is frequently present in acne4 and can have negative effects on our immune responses.
+To learn more, you may like to read the article What is Dysbiosis?

 In response to dysbiosis, inflammation or infection in the gut, the gaps between the cells lining the gut become larger, causing what is known as “leaky gut”.
 Beneficial gut bacteria, known as probiotics, inhibit the growth of harmful bacteria, or pathogens, and strengthen the gut wall lining5.
 But when overgrowths of pathogens damage the gut wall, the contents of the gut leak through this abnormally permeable lining, and can stimulate an immune cell response, triggering inflammation in the body which may contribute to the development of acne6.
 Bacterial by-products can also pass through these gaps in the gut wall lining, through the bloodstream to the skin3 where they can dry and harden the skin7.